Deadline for PhD applicants

 Uploaded support documents

 The application requests uploaded unofficial copies of transcripts and test scores.
-Failure to upload the required documents will cause a delay in processing your application.
+Failure to upload the required documents will cause your application to be considered incomplete and it will not be sent to the admission committees for review.
 The files size cannot exceed 1024 KB.
 If you receive an error message that your file is too large, please re-scan the document at a lower resolution.

 Supporting documents status